+In typically-developing (TD) children, speech perception happens naturally, even effortlessly.
+The ability to discriminate and identify speech sounds provides the foundation for learning to produce and comprehend spoken language.
+In contrast, learning to read requires considerable instruction and practice.
 One of the first steps in learning to read is decoding, which involves translating printed words to sounds.
 Indeed, accurate decoding can be seen as fundamental to the reading process, as suggested by Hanford (2018): "The starting point for reading is sound.
 A child who can't decode will never become a reader."

 Decoding is also central to current models of reading, in that it provides the learner with the basic knowledge needed to map letters onto speech sounds and eventually directly to lexical representations (Seidenberg and McClelland, 1989).
 The decoding process can be contrasted with encoding, which involves mapping speech sounds to syllables, letters, or words.
 Clearly, basic encoding, allowing the listener to accurately recognize speech sounds, must be mastered before decoding can be taught.
 Thus, before teaching children to read, it is assumed they have normal speech perception (encoding) skills.
-We hypothesize it is exactly the breakdown of this assumption that is the source of reading dysfunction.

-Issues with decoding and (possibly) encoding become relevant when we consider that a more than 10% of children have difficulty learning to read (Torgesen, 2004), and 10% or more are diagnosed as having a reading disability (RD).
-Understanding the nature of RDs is critically important, as a lack of literacy skills is associated with a number of negative outcomes (Torgesen, 2004, p.
-25).
+Issues with decoding and (possibly) encoding become relevant when we consider that a considerable number of children have difficulty learning to read, and many are diagnosed with having a reading disability (RD).
+Understanding the nature of RDs is critically important, as a lack of literacy skills is associated with a number of negative outcomes.
 For instance, according to national statistics, based on the 1994 Washington Summit on Learning Disabilities (Ellis and Cramer, 1994; NICHD/NRP, 2000a,b), 50% of inmates cannot read.

 Moreover, understanding of the precise source of any RD could impact the success rate of treatment.
 Given this, and assuming that the encoding process is central to learning to read, one might naturally ask: (1) To what extent is accurate phonetic encoding important for reading, and (2) Can disruptions in phonetic encoding during early childhood lead to RD?
 For example, middle ear infections are common in early childhood, and these frequently lead to a temporary (less than one year), undetected 50 dB hearing loss (Williams and Jacobs, 2009).
-This could lead to a substantial disruption in exposure to speech sounds during a critical period, thus impacting speech development, contributing to RD.
+This could lead to a substantial disruption in exposure to speech sounds, impacting speech development, and thus contributing to RD.

 In the current study, we ask whether reading development depends on the seemingly-easy preschool task of understanding speech (i.e., encoding), and we will show that RD children do not have TD speech perception.
-As with any correlated variables, causality is always an issue.
-It is easy to make the case that encoding is necessary for decoding skills, but difficult to understand how decoding could either proceed, or negatively influence encoding skills.
+We investigate these issues by examining the speech perception abilities of RD children and

-Below we investigate these issues by examining the speech perception abilities of RD children and TD reading control (RC) children.
+TD reading control (RC) children.
 Specifically, we examine how accurately children recognize and classify speech sounds in a quiet environment (i.e., with no added noise) using a large database of natural speech sounds.
 This provides a measure of the listener's sensitivity to fine phonetic detail in the speech signal, which is necessary for accurate encoding (Allen, 2005; Phatak and Allen, 2007; Toscano and Allen, 2014).